noah1510/libtrainsim/docs/simulator_configuration_format.md

 This field specifies if the library is not allowed to change the settings file.
 If this field does not exist it is set to false (modifications are allow) by default.

+#### extrasLocation

+The folder were all of the assets for the extras modules are stored.
+By default this is "extras".
+This folder is supposed to have a folder in it for every module.
+How the files inside of each of those are structured is dependend on each module.